Alexandra

 Alexandra Batsios

-(She/Her) Hailed as a “coloratura tour de force” (Opera News) and possessing a “powerful, searing soprano” (Opera Now), Alexandra Batsios is garnering attention in the dramatic coloratura repertoire with her portrayals of Konstanze, the Queen of Shemakha, Leonora, and the Queen of the Night.
+(She/Her) Hailed as a “coloratura tour de force” (Opera News) and possessing a “powerful, searing soprano” (Opera Now), Alexandra Batsios is garnering attention with her portrayals of Konstanze, the Queen of Shemakha, Leonora, and the Queen of the Night.

 Read More